 Yes.
 Collecting comic books is worth it.
-Like luxury houses and lots of Brittany Corporation, comic book value increases as time passes.
+Like luxury houses and lots of Brittany Corporation, The most valuable comic book value increases as time passes.
 It’s an investment that can really bring in a nice income.

 In terms of other values like sentimentality and bragging rights that you own a rare collector’s item, there’s something so satisfying about completing a collection.

 Although any comic book would be a decent start, you can begin asking yourself what series do you like?
 Are you into the Marvel universe?
 Or maybe you prefer the nitty-gritty DC universe?
 What timeline do you like?
 What Earth universe do you like?
 It doesn’t have to be the most expensive comic book.

 Your beginner’s comic book can really range from the old comic books that you bought with your lunch money or you can go all out and spend money on an existing collection.

 If you are new to the comic book universe in general, there are some introductory series that you may want to start with.

 Archie is a comic a lot of people grew up with. | Image from archiecomics.com

 Archie is probably one of the most popular comic series in the world.
 Started in 1941 in Pep Comics #22, Archie and his friends have been making people laugh with their slapstick humor, teen antics, and romantic mishaps!
 You follow Archie as he navigates his life and choosing between Betty and Veronica, never-ending eating with Jughead, and Reggie not being the best person.

 There are two types of Archie comics, the classic Archie was discontinued as singles and is now in digest and double digest format (where the reader can get reprints and new stories all in one book.)
 It’s a more slice-of-life thing than the actual progress of stories.
 The shorts end up being episodes in a comedy series.